/* Template Name: Journey Destination API */ ?>

 There’s public transport, such as buses and trains.
 But they can take a fair while, especially over long distances.
 They also require a number of stops and transfers, in many cases.
 That can end up being time consuming and expensive.
 Taxis are another option, but they are also quite expensive.
 They charge using a metered system, so the final expense can be quite significant over long distances.
 That leaves the standout option: a direct transfer from Hughes.
 Hughes offers a variety of luxury vehicles, along with door to door service at any time.
 With Hughes you get a combination of value, luxury, and convenience.

 Modern, sophisticated and comprehensively equipped luxury vehicles.
-Perfect combination of value and style.
+The perfect combination of value and style.

 Big on style and performance, we have some of the world’s truly great sedans including BMW, Mercedes and Audi luxury models.